What would you like to find today? Close menu Open menu

 Workpartners’ analysis showed that, in the year after a paid FMLA program was introduced, there was a 15 percent increase in claims, and they were two days longer (on average) than pre-program claims.
 In the second year, however, claim rates and length returned to the baseline, possibly indicating a natural fluctuation in the number of claims.

-The results were largely repeated across the controlling factors that the Board of Governors wanted to examine.
+The results were largely repeated across the controlling factors that our client wanted to examine.
 Claim rates increased in year one and decreased the next year based on gender, full-time versus part-time status, exempt versus nonexempt status, and age.
-The analysis of ADI found that, while claims and lost days were highest in less disadvantaged neighborhoods (where 85 percent of Board of Governors employees live), rates declined to the baseline in year two.
+The analysis of ADI found that, while claims and lost days were highest in less disadvantaged neighborhoods (where 85 percent of out client's employees live), rates declined to the baseline in year two.
 In more advantaged areas, the rate of claims increased in year two.
 In the highest cohort, days lost increased substantially.

 The analysis of FMLA claims and days lost across states with and without paid FMLA leave provided several insights.